go to DLTK's Homepage

 Squishy - for lessons about storms, waves, and other parts of the ocean or seas, make blue Jell-O and then put it in Ziploc bags once it has hardened, dump in some fish confetti (party supply or craft stores), or some fish cut from construction paper, or small boats cut from construction paper.
 Then, zip the bag shut, and use a piece of packing tape to reinforce it closed.
 Let children squish and feel the bag.
 If you are worried about leaks, double bag it, zipping and using tape to seal both bags.

 Finger plays are a great way for preschoolers to play along.
 However, some finger plays have so many finger motions that it is difficult for even adults to keep up with them.
-Here are some easy Bible finger plays that can be used for a variety of lessons.
-This section also includes standard and play-along songs, most of which are sung to familiar tunes (the songs) so that preschoolers will have no trouble learning them.
+Check out the Bible Songs from this site.
+Many of them include actions to get your students involved.

 Fruit Loop Necklaces